Day 1: Ho Chi Minh City - Cai Be

 Start the cycling trip to Banteay Srei In the early morning.
-Bike on beautiful rural road as you can see real countryside of Cambodia including; rice field, typical villages and pagoda.
+Bike on a beautiful rural road as you can see the real countryside of Cambodia including; rice fields, typical villages and pagodas.
 Arrive in Banteay Srei before lunch.
-Visit Banteay Srei temple known as women citadel (built in 967 A.D dedicated to Brahma).
+Visit Banteay Srei temple known as the women's citadel (built in 967 A.D dedicated to Brahma).
 With the pink sandstone walls and the best carving of all, Banteay Srei has attracted many tourists when coming to Siem Reap.
 Continue biking to visit Kbal Spean, the River of Thousands Lingas.
-On the way back to Siem Reap city, make a stop to visit Landmine Museum of Mr Akira.
-Mr Ra is dedicated his life to clear the landmines in countryside of the country.
+On the way back to Siem Reap city, make a stop to visit the Landmine Museum of Mr. Akira.
+Mr. Ra has dedicated his life to clearing the landmines in the countryside of the country.
 Overnight in Siem Reap.

 Day 14: Siem Reap – Battambang